ElizabethGreene/MakerProjects/Ryobi PCL424 Cordless Trim Router Adjustable Fence/README.md

 ## Danger

- Safety glasses are recomended whenever using power tools including this one.
+ Safety glasses are recommended whenever using power tools including this one.

 ## Bill of Materials